browserstack/api/README.md

 #### (url)
 A valid url to navigate the browser to.
 This should be used instead of `data` and not together.

-> Must be base-64 encoded
+> Make sure the url is encoded.
+JavaScript: encodeURI(url), PHP: urlencode($url),

 #### (data)
 A valid HTML content page to run.
 This should be used instead of `url` and not together.

-> Must be base-64 encoded.
+> Must be a url-safe base-64 encoded string.

 ### Response
-The response will be returned when the worker has been spawned and the url loaded.
-The ID can be used to retrieve screenshots or terminate the worker later on.
+The response will be returned when the worker has been setup and initialised.
+This involves loading the HTML data or navigating to the url given depending on the setup parameters.
+Use the id returned to perform any further communications etc.

     HTTP/1.1 200 Success
     Content-Type: application/json